Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 Review your Pricing

-The end of the year is also an excellent time to review your pricing to ensure that it matches your expectations for your business growth.
+The end of the year is also a good time to review your pricing and check it still holds up against your growth targets.

-☑️ Calculate your profit margins per product to ensure that they match with your growth targets.
-To do this, you’ll want to firstly tally your unit cost to produce each product and compare this to your average sale price (including any discounts if applicable)
+☑️ Calculate your profit margins per product and check they still stack up against your growth targets.
+Start by tallying your unit cost to produce each product and compare it to your average sale price — discounts included.

 ☑️ Determine if you should raise prices by a percentage across the board or individually, and make a plan to do so across your sales channels ready for Jan 1.